Open Source Cybersecurity Tools You Need to Know About in 2024

 Ease of Use and Integration:

-Select tools that are user-friendly and can seamlessly integrate with your existing security infrastructure.
+Select user-friendly tools that can seamlessly integrate with your existing security infrastructure.

 Documentation and User Guides: